Our Current Team Members

 Erin has also undertaken research on multilingualism in special populations.
 Her work has centred most frequently on bilingual individuals diagnosed with Trisomy 21.
 Representing the University of Fribourg, Erin is a contributor to the Erasmus+ project “Capito!
 Compris!
 Understood!
 Understood!”, a transnational assignment that unites scholars from Italy, Austria, Ireland and Switzerland.
 The project applies previous research in linguistics to the development of new linguistic guidelines for easy-to-understand language in French, German, English and Italian.
 Collaboratively, the project strives to bring greater accessibility to language by highlighting and catering to the diversity speakers we meet every day.

 Erin’s doctoral research is supported by an international collaboration between the University of Glasgow and the University of Strasbourg.
 Outside of academia, Erin enjoys listening to podcasts and riding her bike.
-She is also an avid cook. the way you tell your story online can make all the difference.
+She is also an avid cook.

 Our Former Team Members